 Applicants are required to submit a draft budget and budget narrative outlining how the funds requested will be used to support and implement the program.
 This narrative should include a breakdown of costs, as well as how funds will be allocated across approved budget categories of Personnel, Fringe Benefits, Travel, Equipment, Supplies, Consultants/Contracts, and Other.

-Complete and attach the Budget Detail Worksheet that can be downloaded from the solicitation notice on CJCC website: https://cjcc.georgia.gov/grants/funding-opportunities/current-grant-opportunities
+Complete and attach the Budget Detail Worksheet that can be downloaded from the solicitation notice on CJCC website: https://cjcc.georgia.gov/grants/funding-opportunities/current-grant-opportunities.
+When uploading the budget worksheet to the application, the applicant will need to save the attachment as an .xlsx to disable the macros.

 Important note: A plan/timeline must be attached if vacant positions are to be considered for funding.
 If your agency's application proposes funding for currently vacant positions, provide a plan and timeline to fill each vacant position.
-The timeline should assume each proposed position will be filled and active no later than the grant period end date of December 31, 2022.
+The timeline should assume each proposed position will be filled and active no later than the grant period end date of December 31, 2024.
 Provide details of how long the position has been vacant, the reason for the vacancy, and the steps previously taken to fill the position.
 Provide documentation (e.g., job postings) of the efforts made to fill vacant positions.